-The second half (set after the end of the Revolutionary War) is particularly moving in a live format.
+The second act (set after the end of the Revolutionary War) is particularly moving in a live format.
 Diggs’ performance as Thomas Jefferson is mesmerizing in person and the rivalry between Jefferson and Hamilton is far more vicious.
 The disdain between the two men is palpable.
-The Reynolds affair subplot is similarly enlivened by the performances of actors involved – Jasmine Cephas Jones (as Ms. Reynolds) adds a layer of seduction that can’t be conveyed by vocals alone.
+The subplot focusing on Hamilton’s affair with Maria Reynolds affair is similarly enlivened by the performances of actors involved – Jasmine Cephas Jones’ movements and expressions (as Ms. Reynolds) add a layer of seduction that can’t be conveyed by vocals alone.

 The relationship between Alexander and his wife Eliza (played by Phillippa Soo) also feels more fully realized in the live performance.
-We only see glimpses of their marriage in the second half of the musical, but those moments are enriched by watching Soo and Miranda interact on a stage.
+We only see glimpses of their marriage in the second act of the musical, but those moments are enriched by watching Soo and Miranda interact on a stage.
 The two are comfortable with each other and their body language, gestures and facial expressions give the audience insight into their relationship (and inform the choices the two make later in the musical).
-The only moment that was slightly less successful than the recording was Soo’s performance of Burn, though this may have been due to circumstances outside of her control.
-We were seated in the balcony, and though her vocals and the acoustics of the room were great, it was a different experience than the first time I listened to the stage recording, when all I had to focus on was Soo’s vocals.

 I’ve also thought a lot about the ways in which Lin Manuel Miranda’s hit musical comments on the darker side of the Founders’ collective legacy.
 Race is central to Hamilton, from the casting choices to the art forms used to tell the story.
-It’s also present in the conversations about recruiting enslaved African Americans to fight for the colonies during the revolution or the sly comments made about Jefferson’s slaves and the references to the importance of slavery to the power brokers in the South.
+It’s also present in the conversations between Hamilton and Laurens about recruiting enslaved African Americans to fight for the colonies during the Revolution or the sly comments Hamilton makes about Jefferson’s slaves in the second act and the multiple references to the importance of slavery for the power brokers in the South.

-Hamilton is a period drama, not a historical docudrama.
-This gives Miranda license to explore race in unorthodox ways.
+Hamilton is a historical period drama, not a docudrama.
+This gives Miranda license to shape history to fit his narrative and explore race in unorthodox ways.
 His take on George Washington might be the best example of this approach.
-It’s a George Washington who is as informed by our national myths around our first president as Chernow’s masterful biography.
-He does not chop down trees, but he is a towering inspirational figure that could have come from mid 20th century elementary school textbooks.
-Jackson’s Washington is a wise leader who stands above the fray.
-He is also presented as the mentor and surrogate father to Alexander Hamilton.
-Chris Jackson portrays him as the ultimate gentleman warrior.
-I imagined that this is what it felt like to be a person with uncomplicated views about our first president.
+Miranda’s version of the man is as informed by our national myths around our first president as Chernow’s masterful biography (or any of the other histories about Washington’s life).
+Miranda’s Washington does not chop down trees but is a towering inspirational figure that could have come from mid 20th century elementary school textbooks.
+Chris Jackson depicts Washington as a wise leader who stands above the fray, the ultimate gentleman warrior who is also a mentor and surrogate father to Alexander Hamilton.
+The audience sat at attention when he was introduced, and I saw tears in eyes when he stepped down from office and departed from the play in the second act.
+He was a humble man who appreciated the terrible cost of war and leadership, who understood the risks that our young country would face going forward.
+Jackson’s performance gave me a glimpse of what it must feel like to be a person with uncomplicated views about our first president.

 I learned the secular myth of George Washington and the Founding Fathers with everyone else when I was a child.
-I’m not sure I ever believed the stories of the cherry tree or some of the mythology around Paul Revere’s ride, but there was a moment in my life when their brilliance and vision actually felt inspirational.
+I’m not sure I ever believed the stories of the cherry tree or some of the mythology built around the founding of our country, but there was a moment in my life when there was something inspiring about the brilliance and vision of the men celebrated in our history books.
 I always knew that they were flawed, that some owned slaves, that many were willing to make a dark compromise with the elites in the southern colonies/states to ensure that the American experiment was successful.
 I told myself that it was a different time.

 As I got older, I read more about the abolitionists of the time, the men and women who recognized the horrors of slavery as it happened.
 Those who accepted that the institution shouldn’t be ‘normal’.
 It became harder to think of the founding fathers as fundamentally good men with flaws when some of their contemporaries understood that those shortcomings were monstrous in scale.

-Chris Jackson reminds me of that more innocent time in my life and of the singular impact George Washington still has in American culture/history.
-Casting a Black man in the role is a revolutionary act – it reminds us that African Americans are central to the story of America and that the dreams we associate with the idea of America are ours.
+Chris Jackson reminded me of that more innocent time in my life and of the singular impact George Washington still has in American culture/history.
+Casting a Black man in the role is a revolutionary act – a reminder that African Americans are central to the story of America and that the dreams we associate with the idea of America are ours.

 Although the tension between the physical identity of the actors and the historical identities of the individuals their characters are based on adds meaning to the story and places African American culture at the center of the American story, it also obscures the role of African Americans in the colonial era.

 The act of transforming George Washington into a heroic black man comes at the cost of ignoring the black men and women held captive by the real George Washington.
-There are no references to the 123 enslaved people who resided at Washington’s estate against their will at the time of Washington’s demise in Hamilton.
+There are no references to the one hundred and twenty three (123!) enslaved people who resided at Washington’s estate against their will at the time of Washington’s demise in Hamilton.